dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 </details>

-Next, I'll create a CSR for the end-entity (in this example, I won't bother with an intermediate certificate).
+Next, create a CSR for the end-entity (skipping an intermediate for now):

 ```bash
 $ openssl req -nodes -newkey rsa:2048 -keyout end-entity.key \